tommyaweosme/hash-random-emergence/README.md

 This is apparently a cubic eqaution contained entirely within 6 states.
 ### 6|a
 This is a gun that shoots 2-width spaceships.
+### The double holy grail
+7|343623 and 7|394160.
+Dozens of minutes of searching.
+After going through hundreds of thousands of potential seeds, they were found.
+Two period-5 oscillators in the same hundred-thousand range.
+This is an extremely rare occurence that would have been almost impossible to have been discovered by humans.
+The next goal we set our sights on is period-6.
 ### 25|234
 This is a weird line going down.